mscroggs.co.uk

 If you enjoyed these puzzles, check out Advent calendar 2024,

-puzzles about money, or a random puzzle.
+puzzles about medians, or a random puzzle.

 Archive